Camping with dogs can be a no-brainer for those that do it regularly, but for new dog owners or those new to camping it can be so daunting.

 "What if I forget something?"
 "What if he can't settle into the tent?"
 "What if we get there and our site doesn't allow dogs?"
-These are all questions and worries that raced through my mind last year when we went on our first camping trip with Breton, our Nova Scotia Duck Tolling Retriever.
+These are all questions and worries that raced through our minds as we prepare for a busy summer season outdoors.

-I'm going to try to break it down for you so that you don't get stressed the day before, like I did!
+I'm going to try to break it down for you so that you don't get too stressed!

 - Make sure the site you're booking is dog friendly